Year Million

 including a Primetime Emmy for its narrator Laurence Fishburne.
 The series is based on the 2008 book Year Million: Science at the Far Edge of Knowledge by Damien Broderick.
-The narrative alternates tells the story of a family of three in the future, using 2016 interviews to explain events unfolding in the story.
+The narrative alternates between a story set in the future about a family of three and 2016 interviews that explain the events unfolding in the story.
 The series was filmed in Budapest.

 Synopsis

 Investigating the ramifications of a variety of potentially world-changing inventions, the series visits a cast of characters representing a typical American family in several different possible timelines.
 Ray Kurzweil, Michio Kaku, Peter Diamandis and Brian Greene guide the documentary aspect, discussing possible changes the future might hold based on their research: Artificial Intelligence, Man merging with Machine, the human species becoming an interplanetary entity.
 Exploring life in both the near and the far future, where artificial intelligence is ubiquitous and advances in science have radically extended our lifespans.
 The series aims to show that communication, work and education will be revolutionized through virtual telepathy.